Liampronan/DualCameraKit/README.md

 # DualCameraKit
 Current Status: Alpha release working towards 1.0.
-Pre-release available: [v0.1.0-alpha](https://github.com/Liampronan/DualCameraKit/releases/tag/v0.1.0-alpha).
+Pre-release available: [v0.2.0-alpha](https://github.com/Liampronan/DualCameraKit/releases/tag/v0.2.0-alpha).

+Working:
-Working: rendering dual cameras in SwiftUI with various layout options.
+- rendering dual cameras in SwiftUI with various layout options (picture-in-picture, split vertical, split horizontal)

-In-progress: user can record & export dual cameras feed - currently we can only view the dual camera steams.
+- photo capture.
+- MVP video capture using ReplayKit.
+The limitation with ReplayKit is that it asks for permission each time user starts a video, so unideal UX.

+In-progress: user can record video without needing to accept ReplayKit permissions (i.e., we capture without using ReplayKit).

 ## Table of Contents
 - [What It Does](#what-it-does)